Topics Map > IRB Reviews > Getting Started

 Step 1: NetID

-A UW-Madison NetID is required for all personnel listed on a protocol in ARROW.
-Ensure all members of the study team - including any collaborators for which UW-Madison will be serving as the IRB of record - have active NetIDs which are registered in ARROW.
+A UW-Madison NetID is required for all UW-Madison personnel listed on a protocol in ARROW.
+Ensure all members of the study team have active NetIDs which are registered in ARROW.

 For more information, please click here.

 Step 2: CITI Training

 All study team members listed on an ED/SBS IRB protocol application in ARROW must have completed human subjects research training.
 UW-Madison faculty, staff, and students must complete either the CITI training course titled, "UW Social & Behavioral Course" (available under Question 2, "Human Subjects Protection for Education, Social & Behavioral Science Researchers") or the Refresher Course if the initial course was previously completed and has expired.
 To do so, researchers should log in to CITI with their UW-Madison NetID to ensure their training will be updated in ARROW.
 Only CITI training associated with a UW-Madison NetID will be automatically pulled into ARROW.

 Step 3: Access ARROW